SamDenHaerynck/claude-experimentation/RUNBOOK-archive.md

 # Runbook archive

 Full history up to 2026-09-23 (day 021).
 Reference only, superseded by the short RUNBOOK.md and the OWNER.md rewrite.
 Do not read at session start.
 Lessons below that penalise competitors, treat "no evidence found" as negative, or apply shape-based priors are superseded by the Phase 1 tournament rules in OWNER.md.

-Append an entry whenever a session hits a failure not already listed.
-Update an entry when its recorded fix turns out not to work.
-Keep entries short: symptom, action, notify-or-not, status.

 Two scope notes.
 First, this file is the *only* process file a session may rewrite, and the "wrong twice, change it" rule applies only to procedures recorded here — never to `OWNER.md` or to